-Entering geometry of a rock wedge using either gradient or falling line gradient direction requires definition of space orientation of the rock face, terrain (top face), slip surfaces N1 and N2 and/or tension crack, such that:
+Entering geometry of a rock wedge using either gradient or falling line gradient direction requires a definition of space orientation of the rock face, terrain (top face), slip surfaces N1 and N2 and/or tension crack, such that:

 a) Pendulous rock face b) Overhang rock face

-- Gradient direction (falling line) is an angle b between horizontal projection of the line normal to the strike direction measured as an azimuth angle from the north in the clockwise direction (the falling line corresponds to inclination of the plane), it may receive values from 0° to 360°.
+- Gradient direction (falling line) is an angle b between the horizontal projection of the line normal to the strike direction measured as an azimuth angle from the north in the clockwise direction (the falling line corresponds to inclination of the plane), it may receive values from 0° to 360°.

 The program when defining space orientation of planes displays these planes using a stereographic projection.